 If you’re going to want to do whale watching, I suggest heading to Húsavík, which is in the north of Iceland, and is also known as the whale watching capital of the country.
 Gentle Giants specifically has over 150 years of family history in Húsavík, so they’re one of the oldest whale watching companies in the country.
 They have a large fleet of ships including the old traditional wooden boat as well as the faster rib style boats.
 When we were planning our honeymoon trip to Iceland, we specifically chose Gentle Giants because of the great offer that they have.
 So we’ve had experience with them long before I partnered up with them.
 There’s a few different species of whales they can see around Iceland, but the most common are the minke whale, sperm whale, humpback whale, fin whale and occasionally the blue whale.
 If you’re wondering when is the best time to do a whale watching tour, because of the cold Arctic waters, the whales are not around Iceland year round, so the best time to actually go whale watching is between April and October.

 However, this year Gentle Giants opened their season on March 1st, which is the first year that it’s been open so early, and they’ve already had whale sightings.
 They also run their seasons through November, so it is possible to see the whales from March til November.
 Let’s talk about the tour itself, the most exciting parts.
-So first of all, when you pull into Húsavík, you will notice that it’s a tiny village, so it’s easy to spot the Gentle Giants office, which is overlooking the beautiful harbor.
+First of all, when you pull into Húsavík, you will notice that it’s a tiny village, so it’s easy to spot the Gentle Giants office, which is overlooking the beautiful harbor.
 All you have to do is check in with the reception, and they’ll lead you down to the area where you’ll start getting ready for the tour.
 You’re going to get suited up with these nice overall.
 They’re already provided by the company.
 Now these suits are so nice to have on the tour because in the north of Iceland, it can get a little more temperamental, including wind and some colder temperatures, but this one will keep you covered.

 Also, they provided us with goggles, which was extra nice for some of the wind and the spray from the boat.
 After you have all your gear on, you’ll do a quick briefing from the tour guide.
 This will give you the opportunity to ask any questions or any concerns that you have.
 This is also when they’re going to talk about the type of whales that they’ve been seeing recently and what kinds of whales you can expect to see on your tour.
 Next, you just walk across the street, hop on the boat and sail off to the sea.
 Now, of course the captain knows exactly where the whales can be found, but as a disclaimer, obviously, it’s never guaranteed that you see whales.
 I’ve been on a couple tours.
 One was more successful than the other, but either way, it’s going to be a fun experience because it’s beautiful out there.
 Even if you don’t see a lot of whales or maybe you don’t see any whales, I can promise that you’re going to have an amazing experience.